Get a quote on Commercial Crime Insurance

-Most commercial property insurance policies do not cover losses from crimes committed by employees and offer limited coverage for losses from crimes committed by other third-parties.
-Adding a commercial crime policy to your portfolio of insurance coverage can provide valuable protection for your business.
+Commercial Crime Insurance provides protection from financial losses related to crimes such as theft, burglary, robbery, forgery, and fraud.
+While most commercial property insurance policies do not cover losses from crimes committed by employees and offer limited coverage for losses from crimes committed by other third parties, Commercial Crime Insurance can provide the protection your business needs from crime-related losses.

 Commercial Crime Insurance generally includes coverage for the following items:

 - Forgery or alteration.
-If checks, promissory notes or other promises to pay money are drawn on your account and forged by someone other than your employee, commercial crime insurance will cover the losses.
+If checks, promissory notes, or other promises to pay money are drawn on your account and forged by someone, Commercial Crime Insurance will cover the losses.
 This insurance also will provide payment for legal fees to defend against lawsuits if you are sued for refusing to pay for a forged check or promissory note.

 - Robbery or safe burglary of other property inside the premises.
 Robbery is a more specific form of theft which is the taking of property by force or under the threat of force.
 Safe burglary is the taking of property from inside of a locked safe.
 This covers the loss of other property (not including money or securities) from your business premises via robbery or safe burglary by non-employees.
 It also covers damage to the building, premises, or locked safe that occurs during a robbery or safe burglary.
 Note that this coverage excludes nonviolent shoplifting from retail stores.

 - Loss of money or securities outside the premises.
-This covers the loss or damage to money or securities while outside your business premises if the property is in the care of a messenger or armored car due to theft, disappearance or destruction.
-It also covers loss or damage to other property while off-premises and in the care of a messenger or armored car due to robbery.
+This covers theft, damage, or destruction of money, securities, or other property while outside your business premises and in the care of a messenger or armored car company.
+This mainly refers to property that is in transit.